zamakkat/sample_app_rails_4/README.md

-# Ruby on Rails Tutorial: sample application
+# Ruby on Rails Tutorial: Sample application

 This is the sample application for
 [*Ruby on Rails Tutorial: Learn Web Development with Rails*](http://railstutorial.org/)